 If your son has earned credits from an accredited school or program, those credits will transfer to Oxbow Academy.
 Students leave Oxbow Academy with an official transcript to facilitate transferring credits earned at Oxbow Academy to other schools.

-Treatment direction and duration is usually determined after a comprehensive 90-day evaluation.
-When all of that information has been compiled the therapy team recommends a course of treatment appropriate for each individual student.
-Length of stay is primarily determined by the student’s willingness to work and complete his specific treatment plan determines the length of stay.
+Treatment direction and duration is usually determined after a comprehensive diagnostic assessment period.
+When all of that information has compiled the therapy team recommends a course of treatment appropriate for each individual student.
+The length of stay is primarily determined by the student’s willingness to work and complete his specific treatment plan determines the length of stay.
 Depending on the student’s issues and his resistance to therapy, the average treatment stay is eight to thirteen months.

-The most important part of the 90 day evaluation is determining the appropriate course of treatment would be best for your son.
+The most important part of the Diagnostic Assessment Period is determining the appropriate course of treatment would be best for your son.
 After the evaluation is complete it may be decided that a young man does not need an intensive residential program and can benefit from an in-home therapeutic intervention.
 If this is the decided course of treatment we will work with the family to establish services in home.
 If, however, the evaluation recommends a specialized residential program we will work with the family to help them understand the treatment and determine the appropriate course.

 Students and families are prepared for home visits in Phase 3 of treatment.
 Visits are arranged with parents and coordinated through the student’s therapist.
 Parents are also allowed to visit their son in Utah.
 We do not offer lodging accommodations for those visits.
 We request parents coordinate these visits with their student’s therapist to make sure they occur at times that are therapeutically optimal.